SumianVoice/TransVoice-Wiki/wiki/pages/other-resources/spectrograms.md

 {:toc}
 </details>
 ```
-contains info about how to use spectrograms and read them and how they work to a small degree
+placeholder: info about how to use spectrograms and read them and how they work to a small degree
 ```

 # Spectrograms